-Both CD Specials are also available as IRAs (Traditional, Roth, SESA, and CEP), earning the same APYs with the same funding requirements as their standard CD counterparts for each respective term.
-(Note: According to CSR, IRAs must be opened at a branch location; no online or phone applications.)
+The CD Special is also available as an IRA (Traditional, Roth, CESA, and SEP), earning the same APYs with the same funding requirements.
+CSR stated that IRAs must be opened at a branch location; no online or phone applications will be accepted.

-Residency: Individuals who live or work in the Texas counties of Tarrant, Johnson, Parker, Palo Pinto, or Hood are eligible for membership.
+1. Individuals who live or work in the Texas counties of Hood, Johnson, Palo Pinto, Parker, or Tarrant.

-Employment: Employees or retirees of any educational institution, business, association, hospital, or municipality in the Fort Worth area, including Young, Palo Pinto, Hood, Erath, Jack, Wise, and Somervell counties.
+2. Employees or retirees of any educational institution, business, association, hospital, or municipality in the Fort Worth area, including Erath, Hood, Jack, Palo Pinto, Somervell, Wise, and Young Counties.

-SEGs: Employees or members of one of 600 Select Employee Groups (complete list available on online application.
+3. Employees or members of more than 600 Select Employee Groups (complete list available on online application.

-Relationship: Relative or household member of a current EECU Credit Union member.
+4. Relatives or household members of a current EECU member.

-Joining EECU and opening a CD can be done online, by phone (817.882.0800), or in person at any of 14 branch offices located in Arlington (2), Burleson, Fort Worth (5), Hurst, Mansfield, Saginaw, Southlake, Watauga, and Weatherford.
+Joining EECU and/or opening a CD Special can be done online, by phone (817.882.0800), or in person at any of 14 Texas branches, located in Arlington (2), Burleson, Fort Worth (5), Hurst, Mansfield, Saginaw, Southlake, Watauga, and Weatherford.

 Credit Union Overview

-EECU (NCUA Certificate # 67928) has an overall health grade of "A+" at DepositAccounts.com, with a Texas ratio of 2.09% (excellent) based on September 30, 2015 data.
-In the past year, EECU has increased its total deposits by $123.08 Million, an excellent annual growth rate of 8.71%.
-Please refer to our financial overview of EECU for more details.
+EECU has an overall health grade of "A+" at DepositAccounts.com, with a Texas Ratio of 2.09% (excellent) based on June 30, 2019 data.
+In the past year, EECU has increased its total non-brokered deposits by $159.19 million, an excellent annual growth rate of 8.41%.
+Please refer to our financial overview of EECU (NCUA Certificate # 67928) for more details.

-EECU was established in 1934 as the Fort Worth Teachers Credit Union, when ten Fort Worth educators and administrators each contributed $5 and the Credit Union was open for business.
-While the name might suggest a membership limited to teachers, EECU has been serving Dallas/Fort Worth area communities for more than 80 years.
-As one of North Texas’ largest locally owned financial institutions, EECU has more than 187,000 member and assets in excess of $1.8 Billion.
-In addition, EECU was recently named by Consumer Reports® as the Top Rated Credit Union in the Dallas/Fort Worth area for 2015.
+EECU was established in 1934 as the Fort Worth Teachers Credit Union.
+Ten Fort Worth educators and administrators each contributed $5 and the Credit Union was open for business.
+While the name might suggest an FOM limited to teachers, EECU has been serving Dallas/Fort Worth area communities for 85 years.
+As one of North Texas’ largest locally owned financial institutions, EECU currently has nearly 212,000 members and assets in excess of $2.3 billion.

-When compared to the 294 similar length-of-term CDs tracked by DepositAccounts.com, requiring a similar minimum deposit and available to Dallas-Ft.
-Worth residents, EECU’s 13-Month CD Special currently ranks in the top three.
+When compared to 560 similar length-of-term CDs tracked by DepositAccounts.com, requiring a similar minimum deposit and available to Texas residents, EECU’s 13-Month CD Special APY currently ranks first.